actuallyrizzn/v2s-process/README.md

-# Process
+# v2s-process

 This repository hosts a set of scripts designed to automate the process of downloading a YouTube video, extracting its audio, transcribing the audio, and summarizing the transcribed text.
 It's perfect for quickly generating summaries of long video content.
+This is basically a fork of http://github.com/actuallyrizzn/process.
+I'm simplifying the "original" of process so that it can be more widely used, and keeping this as a repo of the video and pdf specific variant.

 Repo URL: [http://github.com/actuallyrizzn/process](http://github.com/actuallyrizzn/process)